 - improve confidence

-- identify key pillars of relational health, including character discernment
+- identify key pillars of relational health

-- explore your boundary style and move toward establishing healthier boundaries with self and with others
+- explore your boundary style and move toward establishing healthier boundaries

 - enhance effective communication